 The CFA was conducted in AMOS (version 22), using the maximum likelihood parameter estimation, on Sample 2 data.
 Model fit was assessed using a normed χ2 statistic (χ2/df), the Tucker Lewis Index (TLI), and the standardized root mean residual (SRMR) absolute fit index (Hu & Bentler, 1999).
 A χ2/df score <2 and TLI > 0.9, together with SRMR <0.08 represent a good model fit.
 Additionally, two non-centrally based indices of model fit were assessed: comparative fit index (CFI) which assumes a good fit with values ≥ 0.95 (Hu & Bentler, 1999); root mean square error of approximation (RMSEA) for which a value <0.06 is accepted as a good fit, and values between <0.06 and <0.08 are deemed acceptable (Browne & Crudeck, 1993).

-Test-retest Reliability – sample 3 (revised 28-item scale)
+Test-retest Reliability – Sample 3 (revised 28-item scale)

 Following data-reduction, we arrived at a 28-item scale.
 Test-retest reliability was assessed with correlations between CEEQ total and subscale scores obtained between time 1 and time 2 in Sample 3.
 Values >0.6 indicate good test-retest reliability (Cicchetti, 1994).